Skip to main content

 4. In the ID field, enter the connection name.

-6. In the Target field, select the iSCSI target IQN.
+6. In the Target field, select the IQN of the iSCSI target.
 IQN (iSCSI Qualified Name) is the full unique identifier of an iSCSI device.

 7. If the Target field does not contain the iSCSI target IQN, add it manually:

 7.1.
-Open the configuration file /etc/pve/storage.cfg with the text editor vi:
+Open the /etc/pve/storage.cfg configuration file using the vi text editor:

 vi /etc/pve/storage.cfg